transcelerate/ddf-home/Understand-IT.md

 # Getting Started: Understanding

-## I'm an Information Technologist.
+## I'm an Information Technologist*.
 I've learned about DDF.
 ## Now I have questions to prepare to take action.
 Click one of the resources below for more information about:
 - [Digital Data Flow Technology Architecture Scenarios Tool](https://github.com/transcelerate/ddf-home/blob/main/documents/DDF%20Technology%20Architecture%20Scenarios%20Tool%20-%20CLEAN_FINAL.pdf)